to the Home Page of

 Krumenaker is the publisher

-and editor of the new quarterly practitioner's magazine The Classroom Astronomer,
+and editor of the quarterly The Classroom Astronomer,

 a practitioner's journal for teachers of astronomy.
 The first